heshandevaka/PAwBRoFL/README.md

 ### Usage

 Set the following parameters as needed.
 An example parameter setting is given below.
-More paramaeters that determine the problem setup can be found in `simulate.py`
+More parameters that determine the problem setup can be found in `simulate.py`
 ```bash
 dataset=Fashion-MNIST  # Options: "MNIST" "Fashion-MNIST"
 attack=backdoor  # Options: "backdoor" "noattack"